 The College Senior Survey is an exit survey for graduating seniors.
 The CSS focuses on a broad range of college outcomes including: academic achievement and engagement, student-faculty interaction, cognitive and affective development, student goals and values, satisfaction with the college experience, degree aspirations and career plans.

 Like the CIRP First-Year Survey, the Beginning College Survey of Student Engagement collects data about entering college students' high school academic and co-curricular experiences, as well as their expectations for participating in educationally purposeful activities during the first college year.
-We administered the BCSSE in 2010 as an alternative to CIRP.
+It is designed to be paired with the NSSE administration at the end of the first year.
+We first administered the BCSSE in 2010 as an alternative to CIRP.

 The HEDS Research Practices Survey looks at information literacy, including student’s skills, attitudes, and approaches to using information sources in academic research.
 We administer the RPS to both incoming and upper-level students longitudinally, to assess the outcomes of Luther’s liberal arts instruction in college-level research skills.